Trusted WordPress tutorials, when you need them most.

 For more hosting recommendations, check out our guide on how to choose the best WordPress hosting.

 Next, you will need to install WordPress on your hosting account.
-See our step-by-step guide on how to start a WordPress blog for complete instructions.
+For complete instructions, see our step-by-step guide on how to start a WordPress blog.

 There are thousands of professionally designed free themes available for WordPress that you can install.
-See our expert pick of beautiful free WordPress blog themes for some examples.
+For some examples, see our expert pick of beautiful free WordPress blog themes.

 Once you have chosen a WordPress template, follow the instructions in our step-by-step guide on how to install a WordPress theme.

-Next, you may want to add certain features to your website, like adding a contact form, a photo gallery, a slider, etc. Don’t worry; there are more than 59,000 WordPress plugins available that will help you do that.
+Next, you may want to add certain features to your website, like a contact form, a photo gallery, or a slider.
+Don’t worry, there are more than 59,000 WordPress plugins available that will help you do exactly that, without costing a cent.

 Plugins are like apps or extensions for your WordPress site.
-See our step-by-step guide on how to install a WordPress plugin.
+After choosing a plugin, see our step-step guide on how to install it.

 Features